DevKumar005/DevKumar005/README.md

 ---

+## 🤝 Contributions

+Here are some repositories I’ve contributed to:

+- [CogniPlant](https://github.com/DEADEND-47/CogniPlant) — Contributed to the backend and AI systems, including RAG, NLP pipelines, knowledge graphs, and compliance workflows.

+More contributions will be added as I continue contributing to open-source projects.

+---

 ## 📜 License & Credits

 The code in this repository, including the Python script (`main.py`) and all SVG files, was custom-built.
 It is public for portfolio purposes only.